‘The Match 3’ reportedly will feature three good golfers and Charles Barkley

-Barkley will be back for the third version of “The Match,” but this time he’s bringing not only his mouth but his actual golf swing — that herky-jerky full-body spasm that seems to defy all physics and annually sends him to the bottom of celebrity-tournament leader boards.
+Barkley will be back for the third version of “The Match,” but this time he’s bringing not only his mouth but his actual golf swing — that herky-jerky, full-body spasm that seems to defy all physics and annually sends him to the bottom of celebrity tournament leader boards.

 As first reported by Sportico, Barkley will join Mickelson, Manning and new participant Stephen Curry for “The Match 3” on Nov.
 27, the day after Thanksgiving.

 Unlike Barkley, Curry is a professional basketball player who actually is pretty good at golf.
-He’s played in two events on the Korn Ferry Tour, one step down from the PGA Tour, and though he has yet to make the cut, he still maintains somewhere around a scratch handicap.
+He has played in two events on the Korn Ferry Tour, one step down from the PGA Tour, and though he has yet to make the cut, he still maintains somewhere around a scratch handicap.

 Curry expressed his interest in taking part in “The Match” while watching the previous telecast in May.